tferr/Scripts/BAR/src/main/resources/scripts/BAR/My_Routines/README.md

 through the BAR menu hierarchy.
 More details are available on the [BAR wiki page][Wiki].
 The local _My Routines_ directory is not managed by the BAR Update site.

-The `BAR>My Routines>` a menu contains several convenient commands (themselves implemented as scripts), including:
+The `BAR>My Routines>Management>` menu contains several convenient commands (themselves implemented as scripts), including:

 ## Browse